Administrative court

 In several countries, in addition to general courts, there is a separate system of administrative courts, where the general and administrative systems do not have jurisdiction over each other.
 Accordingly, there is a local administrative court of first instance, possibly an appeals court and a Supreme Administrative Court separate from the general Supreme Court.

-The parallel system is found in countries like Egypt, Greece, Germany, France, Italy, some of the Nordic Countries, Portugal, Taiwan and others.
+The parallel system is found in countries like Austria, Egypt, Greece, Germany, France, Italy, some of the Nordic Countries, Portugal, Taiwan and others.
 In France, Greece, Portugal and Sweden, the system has three levels like the general system, with local courts, appeal courts and a Supreme Administrative Court.
 In Finland, Italy, Poland and Taiwan, the system has two levels, where the court of first instance is a regional court.
 In Germany, the system is more complicated, and courts are more specialized.

 In Sweden and Finland, legality of decisions of both state agencies and municipal authorities can be appealed to the administrative courts.
 In accordance with the principle of the legal autonomy of municipalities, administrative courts can (if not stipulated otherwise) only review and rule on the formal legality of the decision, not its content.
 In the case of state agencies, administrative courts may rule on the actual content of the decision.

-The United States does not have a separate system of administrative courts.
+The United States does not have a separate system of administrative courts in the judicial branch.
 Instead, administrative law judges (ALJs) preside over tribunals within executive branch agencies.
 In American jurisprudence, ALJs are always regarded as part of the executive branch, despite their quasi-judicial adjudicative role, because of the strict separation of powers imposed by the United States Constitution.
 Decisions of ALJs can be appealed to courts in the judicial branch.
+Some states have designated specific courts to have exclusive jurisdiction over administrative decisions.
+For example, the Commonwealth Court of Pennsylvania and the Texas Fifteenth Court of Appeals have exclusive appellate jurisdiction over appeals of administrative decisions in their respective states.

 Notably, in 1952, the Communist East German government abolished the administrative courts as "bourgeois".
 This limited the citizens' ability to contest official decisions.
-In 1989, re-establishment of the system began in DDR, but the German reunification made this initiative obsolete.
+In 1989, re-establishment of the system began in the DDR, but the German reunification made this initiative obsolete.